UWPCE-PythonCert/SystemDevelopment/slides_sources/source/wxpython.rst

 Most apps have a single ``wx.Frame`` -- central interaction with the app.

-This is where menu bars, etc are placed, and often the core GUI logic of the app.
+This is where menu bars, etc. are placed, and often the core GUI logic of the app.

 .. code-block:: python